FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd September 2019.md

 Equality Commission in its role as the official monitoring body for Ireland’s

-compliance with the UN Convention on the Rights of Persons with Disabilities.--- 17
+compliance with the UN Convention on the Rights of Persons with Disabilities.
+---
+17

 The National Disability Authority’s work includes the development and provision of